vnageshbio/vnageshbio.github.io/_posts/2025-1-27-Vaishnavi.md

 My journey began with a solid foundation in biophysics and evolved into a passion for using computational tools to tackle some of biology's toughest puzzles.

-Every project I've worked on has been driven by my desire to contribute to advancements in therapeutics and diagnostics—it's thrilling to think that my work could have a real impact on people's lives.
+Every project I've worked on has been driven by my desire to contribute to advancements in therapeutics and diagnostics.
+It's thrilling to think that my work could have a real impact on people's lives.